 3. The examination will be supervised and evaluated by an examination committee chosen from the departmental graduate faculty.
 The Chair of the Departmental GraduateCommittee will chair the examination committee.
-If the Graduate Committee Chair has one of his/her students sitting for the qualifier, an alternate will be named to chair the exam committee.
+If the Graduate Committee Chair has one of their students sitting for the qualifier, an alternate will be named to chair the exam committee.

 4. All students entering the doctoral program are required to take the qualifying examination within 18 months of matriculation as a PhD student.
 Typically, those students entering without a Master’s degree in Medical Physics, Nuclear Engineering, or Radiation Health Physics from OSU will take the examination in the Fall term of their second year.
 Students continuing for the Ph.D. after receiving a Master’s degree in Medical Physics, Nuclear Engineering, or Radiation Health Physics at OSU generally will take the qualifying exam the next time it is offered after completion of their master’s final examination and thesis.

 5. The examination will require two working days and will be divided into three subject areas with weights toward the total score as indicated: